 Depending on availability, I keep my magazines loaded with Federal Premium 55-grain Nosler Ballistic Tip or Hornady 55-grain TAP ammo.
 Both are good choices for defensive use, and they shoot to the same point of impact from my gun.
 I also load at least one magazine with Barnes VOR-TX ammo with 55-grain TSX bullets.
 This is a better choice in bullet for foraging big game, and will still work well in a fight.

-Carrying it All How to keep multiple firearms ready to go is another concern.
+How to keep multiple firearms ready to go is another concern.
 The key is to have it all in a package you can grab in a hurry.
 After experimenting with several systems, I finally settled on a Blackhawk Omega Vest, Cross Draw/Pistol Mag model.
 One big attraction is the company offers this vest with a holster set up for lefties, so even we southpaws can have a solid option.

 In the vest, I have the loaded M&P40 and four extra loaded magazines in the pistol-mag pouches.
 I also have two more magazines in the radio pouch, along with a high-quality flashlight and spare batteries for the light and lasers.